craigdennis/new-craig-dennis/content/blog/flexbox-flex-containers-and-flex-items/index.md

 ---
-title: Flexbox - Flex Containers and Flex Items
+title: Flex Containers and Flex Items
 date: "2020-09-07T22:40:32.169Z"
 description: Learn about flex containers and flex items to increase your flexbox knowledge.
 category: blog